 Preparing the Kiln for Firing

-To apply the kiln wash, it's often best to pour a bit of it into a bowl to allow easier brush access.
-(Some artists use a jar that has a mouth that is wide enough to accommodate the brush.)
-Make sure you shake the kiln wash mixture before pouring, as it settles very quickly.
+Make sure you shake the kiln wash mixture before using, as it settles very quickly.
 You should also stir the mixture several times while applying to keep all of the particles from settling to the bottom.

 To brush on the kiln wash, first dip the brush into the mixture until it is fully saturated.
 Glide it over the item you want to coat, usually a kiln shelf or the floor of the kiln.
 Glide in one direction, allowing only the tip of the brush to touch the surface.
 Don’t drag the brush or draw it back and forth as though you were painting.
 Apply a thin coat, rather than a thick one.